-H_A: Right-handed and left-handed toads are NOT equally frequent in the population.
+HA: Right-handed and left-handed toads are NOT equally frequent in the population.

-According to the sampling distribution assuming H0 as true, a total of 14 right-handed toads out of 18 is fairly unusual if the null hypothesis were to be true.
+Under the sampling distribution that assumes the null hypothesis (H0) is true, observing 14 right-handed toads out of 18 is quite unusual if the null hypothesis were correct.